PostHog/posthog.com/contents/docs/privacy/data-deletion.md

 ## How to delete data from PostHog

-One can remove unwanted data from PostHog by:
+You can remove unwanted data from PostHog by:

 1. Deleting teams/organizations
 2. Deleting persons